andgineer/TRegExpr/docs/tregexpr.rst

 ExecNext
 ~~~~~~~~

-Find next match.
+Finds next match.

-Without parameter works the same as
+Without parameter it works the same as:

 ::